igearfs/mirth_connect_docker/README.md

 ok I am tired...

 ## License

+@copywright In-Game event, A Red Flag Syndicate LLC

+This program is distributed in the hope that it will be useful,

 This program is licensed under the **Server Side Public License (SSPL), Version 1**, with additional terms as outlined below: